jarr1357/Data-Viz-Project/README.md

 ConditionsUpdater coordinates data requests and comparisons to determine sensor health.

-PiConnection is responsible for communicating with the Pi system.
+PiConnection is responsible for communicating with the PI server.

 DatabaseConnection is responsible for talking with the SQL database.